julianmendez/market/docs/README.md

 10. You can see and verify the Lean translations with [Visual Studio Code][vscode].
 The translated files are in directory [Soda][soda-lean-translation], and in particular the package [core][soda-lean-translation-core].
+11. The Bash script [tester.sh][tester] tests the market with synthetic data.
+It requires to have `market` and `testInstanceGen` reachable in the path.

 ## How to learn Soda